yifanc96/GenerativeDynamics-NumericalDesign/README.md

 - [Stochastic Allen-Cahn](https://zenodo.org/uploads/15708250)

 #### Other helpful repository
 For general codes of stochastic interpolants, please refer to [interpolant](https://github.com/interpolants).
 Specifically for probabilistic forecasting applications, please refer to [forecasting](https://github.com/interpolants/forecasting).
 There, the point source is the current state, and the generative model forecasts the next state.
-In this repository, the point source is always zero, and the generative model forecasts the difference between the next and current states.
+In this repository, we also have the case where the point source is always zero, and the generative model forecasts the difference between the next and current states.

 I'll thank [Mark Goldstein](https://marikgoldstein.github.io/) for helping me in the initial phase of the forecasting code, and [Mengjian Hua](https://scholar.google.com/citations?user=llRFiBEAAAAJ&hl=en) for preparing the stochastic Navier-Stokes dataset.